-Time is another finite resource, so if kiddo has their sights set on spending lots of time watching Bluey, riding their bike or drawing, explain that cutting back on belongings will give them more time for these favoured pursuits.
+Time is another finite resource, and kiddo may have their sights set on spending lots of time watching Bluey, riding their bike or drawing.
+In that case explain that cutting back on belongings will give them more time for these favoured pursuits.

 Help children declutter – Instil habits